hasmaraslii-cell/ChatNexus-BX/replit.md

 ## Overview

 IBX is a real-time chat application built with a modern full-stack architecture.
 The application provides Discord-like functionality with multiple chat rooms, file sharing capabilities, user presence indicators, and a responsive design.
 Users can register with usernames and profile images, join different themed chat rooms, send text messages and files, and see who's currently online.
+The first registered user becomes the admin with full channel management capabilities including creating and deleting channels through an integrated admin panel.

 ## User Preferences